freenas/freenas-docs/userguide/vms.rst

 the banner across the top of the screen.
 Verify that :guilabel:`This site's address` is chosen and click :guilabel:`Save`.

-Following the steps shown on the console, copy the full :samp:`sudo docker run` command from the text box, go back to the %brand% |web-ui|, and paste the command in the Docker Host shell.
+Follow the steps shown in the Rancher web interface and copy the full :samp:`sudo docker run` command from the text box.
+Paste it in the Docker Host shell.
 The Docker Host will finish configuring Rancher.
 A :literal:`[rancher@ClientHost ~]$` prompt is shown when the configuration is complete.

 Verify that the configuration is complete.
 Go to the Rancher web interface and click
 :menuselection:`INFRASTRUCTURE --> Hosts`.
-When a host with the Rancher IP address is shown, configuration is complete and
-Rancher is ready to use.
+When a host with the Rancher IP address is shown, configuration is complete and Rancher is ready to use.

 For more information on Rancher, see the Rancher `documentation <https://rancher.com/docs/os/v1.x/en/>`__.